jenkinsci/aws-secrets-manager-credentials-provider-plugin/docs/README.md

 Optional permissions:

-- `kms:Decrypt` (if you use a customer-managed AWS KMS key to encrypt the secret)
+- `kms:Decrypt` (if you use a customer-managed KMS key to encrypt the secret)

 ## Usage

-1. **Upload the secret** to AWS Secrets Manager as shown below (see also the [AWS documentation](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/create-secret.html)).
+1. **Upload the secret** to Secrets Manager as shown below (see also the [AWS documentation](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/create-secret.html)).
-2. **Reference the secret** by name in your Jenkins build job.
+2. **Reference the secret** by name in your Jenkins job.

-An AWS Secrets Manager secret acts as one of the following Jenkins credential types, depending on the data and metadata that you put in it.
+A Secrets Manager secret acts as one of the following Jenkins credential types, depending on the data and metadata that you put in it.

 ### Secret Text